bendr/bender/spec/data-model.md

 A link establishes a relationship between a component and an external script or stylesheet.

-### Views and content slots
+### Views, content slots and content views

 A **view** consists of:

-* an optional identifier string, which must be unique within the component;
-* a stacking mode, which can be one of “top”, “bottom” or “replace”;
+* a stacking mode, which can be either “top” or “bottom”;
 * a list of children, which may each be one of:
   * an DOM text node;
   * a DOM element that is not in the Bender XML namespace;
-  * a component
+  * a component;
   * a Bender text node;
   * a content slot.

+A **content view** is defined just like a view, with the addition of an identifier string, which must be unique within the component.

-There is a parent-child relationship between the component and components that are referred to within the view.
+There is a parent-child relationship between the component of a view or content view and components that appear within the view.

 A **Bender text node** consists of: